 The Laboratory Response Network Partners in Preparedness

-In the years since its creation, the LRN has played an instrumental role in improving the public health infrastructure by helping to boost laboratory capacity.
-Laboratories are better equipped, their staff levels are increasing, and laboratories are employing advanced technologies.
+In the years since its creation, the LRN has played an instrumental role in improving domestic public health infrastructure by helping to boost laboratory capacity.
+Laboratories are better equipped, their staff levels are increasing, and they are employing advanced technologies.

-The LRN is a national security asset that, with its partners, will develop, maintain and strengthen an integrated domestic and international network of laboratories to respond quickly to biological and chemical threats and other high priority public health emergencies needs through training, rapid testing, timely notification and secure messaging of laboratory results.
+The LRN is a national security asset that, with its partners, will develop, maintain, and strengthen an integrated domestic and international network of laboratories to respond quickly to biological and chemical threats and other high-priority public health emergencies through training, rapid testing, timely notification, and secure messaging of laboratory results.